abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/qsc_launcher.rst

          ::

-            qsc-cli --login
+            qsc-cli login
             qsc-cli tool install --name quts --activate-default-license
             qsc-cli tool install --name qud --activate-default-license
             qsc-cli tool install --name pcat --activate-default-license

       The ``qsc-cli --help`` command lists the help options.

-      For Ubuntu 22.04, you may see an issue while installing QUD where you must enroll the public key on your Linux host for a successful QUD installation.
+      For Ubuntu 22.04, you might see an issue while installing QUD where you must enroll the public key on your Linux host for a successful QUD installation.
 For more details, follow the steps provided in the ``signReadme.txt`` file available at the ``/opt/QTI/sign/`` directory.

 2. Use your registered email ID to sign in to the QSC desktop application.
 The QSC Launcher dashboard page (for example, when you connect the QCS6490 development kit) appears as shown in the following image: